 The process begins with a discussion of the course.
 A lot of things are considered in course design.
 Some of these are:

-Crowds in turns are a worry.
-Is the first turn within 100 yards of the start?
+– Crowds in early turns: s the first turn within 100 yards of the start?

-Fast and slow runners in the same place is a problem.
-Will course workers be able to tell 1st lap from 2nd lap participants?
+– Fast and slow runners in the same place: Will course workers be able to tell 1st lap from 2nd lap participants?

 After agreeing on a course, we start looking for a time to measure.
+It is advisable to wait till two months before the race in case there is a surprise road project.
 Usually, traffic is lightest Sunday mornings.
 The race director does not have to be there but if you want to see the process and have some say in last minute decisions, you better plan to spend all Sunday morning on it.
-If traffic is really bad in the area, I measure around 3 a.m.
+If traffic is really bad in an area, I may measure at 3 a.m.

-While waiting to measure, I usually make a web map for advertising purposes and e-mail it to the race director.
+While waiting to measure, I make a web map for advertising purposes for the race director.

-Measurement begins with calibration of bicycle with a device that resolves to less than 4″ per count.
-Then, the race director (who will have to ride guard if much of the course is in a 40 MPH or above zone) meets me at the course.
+Measurement begins with calibration of a bicycle with a device that resolves to less than 4″ per count.
+Then, the race director meets me at the course.
 The course must be ridden twice stopping at all mile marks.
 Then we return to the start, finish, turnaround points and mile marks, take pictures and describe them in enough detail that they can be found again.
-Then it is back to the calibration course praying that the tire did not have a slow leak.
+Then it is back to the calibration course praying that the front tire did not have a slow leak.